Louise Archer

-Louise A. Reeves Archer (October 23, 1893 – April 1, 1948) was an American teacher and activist who fought to educate African Americans during the 1930s and 1940s.
-During this time, racial barriers limited a black student's access to education.
-They had limited resources compared to white children and were deprived education beyond seventh grade — when twelve grades was already common practice.
+Louise A. Reeves Archer (October 23, 1893 – April 1, 1948) was an American teacher, principal, and activist who fought to educate African Americans during the 1930s and 1940s.
+During this era, racial barriers severely limited a black student's access to education.
+These students had limited resources compared to white children and were typically denied education beyond the seventh grade, even as twelve grades became common practice elsewhere.

 Early life

-Archer was born in Fayetteville, North Carolina in 1893.
+Archer was born in Fayetteville, North Carolina, in 1893.
 She grew up in North Carolina and attended Livingstone College.
 She taught school in Southampton County, Virginia, where she married Romulus C. Archer Jr. in 1915.
-They moved to Washington, D.C., in 1922 and she continued her education, later earning a B.S. from Morgan State College.
+They moved to Washington, D.C., in 1922, and she continued her education, later earning a B.S. from Morgan State College.